endurodave/Async-SQLite/README.md

 * **Non-blocking Operations:** By executing database queries in a separate thread, the main application thread can continue processing other tasks without waiting for SQLite operations to complete.
 * **Isolation:** Running SQLite on a private thread ensures that database-related tasks are isolated from the main application logic, reducing the risk of thread contention or deadlock in the main application.

-A side benefit is a real-world example a cross-threaded application using the delegate library.
+A side benefit is a real-world example of a cross-threaded application using the delegate library.

 # Asynchronous SQLite

 The file `async_sqlite3.h` implement the asynchronous interface.
-Each async function matches the SQLite library with the addition of a `timeout` argument.
+Each async function matches the SQLite library except the addition of a `timeout` argument.

 ```cpp
 namespace async